 Koshu crystal and precious stones carving Koshu suisho kiseki zaiku

-A brilliant encounter of natural gems and artisan passion
+A brilliant encounter of natural gems and an artisan's passion

 What is Koshu crystal and precious stones carving ?

 Koshu crystal carving is characterized by its extensive range of designs, including vibrantly alive animals, auspicious rising dragons, and charming modern characters much loved by children.
-Master artisans cut, carve and polish crystal; since the raw material is very hard, the grinding and cutting must be carried out very carefully as one slip and the work can shatter.
-A classic Koshu crystal carving technique is yukan meaning to carve crystal into chain-like shapes.
+The production process involves cutting, carving and polishing the crystal in the rough.
+Since the raw material is very hard, the grinding and cutting must be carried out very carefully as one slip and the work can shatter.
+A classic Koshu crystal carving technique is called yukan and means to carve crystal into chain-like shapes.
 To produce work of such delicacy and high quality requires craftsmen with a good eye for crystal and command of the highest traditional techniques.

-The origins of the Koshu crystal carving date back to the Heian period (794-1192), when crystal gemstone was discovered in the Mitake Shosenkyo Gorge and Mt.
-Kinpu area in the north of Yamanashi Prefecture.
-The crystal was highly valued and often revered as a religious object in its own right.
-In the period from 1830 to 1844, artisans were invited from the Tamatsukuri area in Kyoto to teach the techniques for hand-polishing gems to local people.
-The Koshu polishing technique of spreading emery powder on an iron sheet, and smoothing gems by hand was established at this time, and ornamental items started to be made.
-In 1876, Shiro Fujimura, the governor of Yamanashi Prefecture, founded a municipal crystal processing department in Kofu, and encouraged training by sending artisans to study at technical courses in China.
+During the period from 1830 to 1844, artisans were invited from the Tamatsukuri area in Kyoto to teach the techniques for hand-polishing gems to local people.
+The Koshu polishing technique of spreading emery powder on an iron sheet, and smoothing gems by hand was established at this time, and ornamental items started to be produced.
+In 1876, Shiro FUJIMURA, the governor of the Yamanashi prefecture, founded a municipal crystal processing department in Kofu, and encouraged training by sending artisans to study at technical courses in China.
 Unfortunately, by the end of the Meiji period the crystal had run out and the following Taisho period (1912-1926) saw Kofu capitalizing on its advanced polishing techniques to become a center processing imported crystal, agate, diamonds, and other precious stones.
 Once facilities were electrified, the area took up production of gemstone components for precision machinery.

-After World War II, 80% of production was exported; however, following the 1971 dollar shock, the focus changed to making craft products for the domestic market and by making full use of traditional techniques and modern technology, their overall quality as art works was improved.
+After World War II, 80% of the production was exported.
+However, following the 1971 dollar shock, the focus changed to making craft products for the domestic market and by making full use of traditional techniques and modern technology, their overall quality as art works was improved.

 General Production Process

-The raw materials of Koshu crystal carving are usually crystal, agate, jade, or tiger's-eye, and are mainly imported from overseas, although occasionally diamonds may be used.
-It takes considerable time to cut, grind, and carve such hard stones; they can be more than twice as hard as glass, which makes working the materials very difficult.
-The wide variety of Koshu crystal carvings are a testament to the skill, perseverance, and passion of the craftsmen.
+The raw materials of Koshu crystal carving are crystal, agate, jade, or tiger's-eye, and are mainly imported from overseas, although occasionally diamonds may be used.
+It takes considerable time to cut, grind, and carve such hard stones.
+It can even be more than twice as hard as glass.
+The wide variety of Koshu crystal carvings are a testament to the skills, perseverance, and passion of the craftsmen.

-The first stage of production is the selection of the rough stone; dozens of stones may be rejected by the craftsman and it takes years of practice and a good feel for the piece to be made to choose the best quality.
-A skilled craftsman will have an almost magical ability to sense any hidden flaws and natural features, such as scratches or mistiness, and know how best to apply polishing techniques to bring out the secret beauty of the stone.
+The first process of production is to select the rough stone among the dozens of stones and it takes years of practice to be able to select the stone that is the best quality for a piece.
+The skilled craftsmen have the ability to sense any hidden flaws and natural features, such as scratches or mistiness.
+Also they know the best polishing techniques to bring out the hidden beauty of every stone.

-A high speed diamond drill is used to cut along the image lines and give a rough shape to the work piece; one slip and the work will be ruined, so this is quite a tense operation.
+A high speed diamond drill is used to cut along the draft lines and give a rough shape to the work piece.
+One single slip and the work can be ruined, therefore this is quite a difficult operation.

-The next stage is polishing rough surfaces using several different wooden discs; firstly a hard wood disc, followed by soft willow or paulownia wood, and then a final rubbing up with fine sand.
+- 6. Polishing This step consists in polishing the rough surfaces using several different wooden discs.
+It is made from a hard wood disc, which is followed by soft willow or paulownia wood, and then a final rubbing up with fine sand.

 Where to Buy & More Information